compoundjs/guides/basics/crash-course.md

 In this table the first column shows the _route helper_ name, the second describes the _method_ (aka _verb_) for the route, the third describes the _route_ itself, and the last column shows the _controller#action_ that handles the request.
-As you can see, a route is a pattern that defines what a resource call will look like in a browser.
+As you can see, a route is a pattern that defines what a resource request will look like in the address bar of a browser.
 When a browser asks the server for a route like /lists/1/ the router will test it against these patterns to determine how to handle it.

+> Note that the word Request has special meaning in Node programming.
+> It refers to the object created whenever a browser `requests` the server do anything.
+> To anyone visiting your app in a browser the request is represented by the address in the address bar.
+> To your app the request is represented by the `req` object.
+That object contains several properties
+> including the address that the browser requested.

 To make the process of including routes in pages easier, Compound includes router helpers.
 The helper name should be used to generate paths, and all route helpers are available as methods on the `pathTo` object.
 These next examples show the output of calling the list router helpers: